 The impressive start was halted almost immediately, though, with Montolivo's departure - and Ireland seized the initiative.

 Long, Pilkington and David Meyler all had excellent sights of goal before the break for Martin O'Neill's men, but Salvatore Sirigu was equal to all of them and pulled off a series of excellent saves.

 Ireland started the second half as they finished the first, and Long should have done better after escaping his marker early on, but again Sirigu was there to deny him.

 Ciro Immobile had the ball in the net five minutes before the hour but after the Torino striker had converted Giuseppe Rossi's cross he was flagged offside.

 Marchisio brought the only save out of Forde in the second half with a low shot after good work from substitute Antonio Cassano, however he was unable to convert on a frustrating night for the 2006 World Cup winners that nearly got worse as substitute Stephen Quinn struck the crossbar in 80th minute.

-Italy now faces one more warm-up game, against Luxembourg in Verona, before the team travels to Brazil for its first match against England on June 14.
+Italy now face one more warm-up game, against Luxembourg in Verona, before they travel to Brazil for their first match against England on June 14.